-⚠ Warning: Upon completion of the installation and commissioning of the water heater, leave this guide with a responsible officer or the householder.
+⚠ Warning: Upon completion of the installation and commissioning of the water heater, leave this guide with the householder or a responsible officer.
 DO NOT leave this guide inside of the cover of the water heater, as it may interfere with the safe operation of the water heater or ignite when the water heater is turned on.